United States Military Academy: Academy leadership

 The commanding officer at the USMA is the Superintendent, equivalent to the president or chancellor of a civilian university.
 In recent years, the position of superintendent has been held by a lieutenant general (three star general).
-The 61st Superintendent, Lieutenant General Steven W. Gilland, took command on 27 June 2022, replacing Darryl A. Williams.
+The 62nd Superintendent, Lieutenant General James B. Bartholomees III, took command on 17 August 2026, replacing Steven W. Gilland.
 The academy is a direct reporting unit, and as such, the Superintendent reports directly to the Army Chief of Staff (CSA).

 There are two other general officer positions at the academy.
-Brigadier General R.J.
-Garcia is the Commandant of Cadets, equivalent to a dean of students at the civilian level.
-Brigadier General Shane Reeves is the Dean of the Academic Board, equivalent to a provost at the civilian level.
+Brigadier General Joseph A. Katz is the Commandant of Cadets, equivalent to a dean of students at the civilian level.
+Brigadier General Nicholas Gist is the Dean of the Academic Board, equivalent to a provost at the civilian level.
 Brigadier General Diana Holland was the first female commandant.
 Brigadier General Jebb was the first female Dean.
 There are 13 academic departments at USMA, each with a colonel as the head of department.
 These 13 tenured colonels comprise the core of the Academic Board.
 These officers are titled "Professors USMA" or PUSMA.
 The academy is also overseen by the Board of Visitors (BOV).
 The BOV is a panel of Senators, Congressional Representatives, and presidential appointees who "shall inquire into the morale and discipline, curriculum, instruction, physical equipment, fiscal affairs, academic methods, and other matters relating to the academy that the board decides to consider."
 Currently the BOV is chaired by Representative John Shimkus and is composed of three Senators, five Representatives and six presidential appointees.